SILO 3.2 (DRAFT)Year 3, Term 2: SatellitesFocus: Gravity Scope and sequence: Forces, Friction, Gravity, Heliocentric model |

 |

-A satellite is a moon, planet or machine that orbits a larger object such as a planet or star.
-'Orbit' is a revolution around another object as distinct from rotation which involves spinning around its own axis.
+Communications satellites are also machines but a 'satellite' is an object which orbits around another object.
+Satellites can be naturally occurring, such as moons and planets, or made by humans such as communication satellites.
+An 'orbit' is a curved path that an object follows around another object due to gravity.
+An orbit is a revolution around another object as distinct from rotation which involves spinning around its own axis.
 The following video (1:50) explains all of this in relation to night and day.

 This animation (0:56) was made by a student in Year 6 and